MicrosoftDocs/quantum-api/api/qsharp-lang/Microsoft.Quantum.Unstable.Arithmetic/ReflectAboutInteger.md

 where each |i⟩ is a basis state representing an integer i, reflects the state of the register about the basis state |j⟩ for a given integer j: ∑ᵢ(-1)^(δᵢⱼ)(αᵢ|i⟩)
+This operation is implemented in-place, without explicit allocation of additional auxiliary qubits.

 ## Input
 ### index
 The classical integer j indexing the basis state about which to reflect.
 ### reg
 Little-endian quantum register to reflect.

-## Remarks
-This operation is implemented in-place, without explicit allocation of additional auxiliary qubits.